-The City of Gainesville Parks, Recreation and Cultural Affairs Department helps to inspire creative minds by presenting the 32nd Annual Hoggetowne Medieval Faire Student Art & Essay Contest.
+The City of Gainesville Parks, Recreation and Cultural Affairs Department helps to inspire creative minds by presenting the 32nd Annual Hoggetowne Medieval Faire Student Art, Essay, and STEM Contest.
 The Faire will be held at the Alachua County Fairgrounds and will enchant the Gainesville community for two consecutive weekends, January 27-28 and February 2-4.
 The theme for the 2018 Hoggetowne Medieval Faire is “The Adventures of Robin Hood.”

 There is a limit of one entry per student for each contest.
 Students may enter both the essay and the art contest.
 Each entry must include a completed contest entry form attached to the backside of their submission.